Can you believe that Easter is almost upon us? I love Easter. It is my favorite holiday even over Christmas.

 Most kids really enjoy coloring Easter eggs.
 It is fun to see how they can turn out to be all different colors.

-Or kids can literally color on them and make them look very different.
-This craft is cool because it uses shaving cream which makes coloring the eggs a different experience.Make this Easter craft
+Or kids can color on them and make them look very different.
+This craft is nice because it uses shaving cream which makes coloring the eggs a different experience.Make this Easter craft

 15. Easter Egg Doilies